 Office of Career & Professional Development

 The Office of Career & Professional Development (OCPD) provides coaching, graduate school advising, and instructional programs designed to help students/alumni plan and prepare for the future.
-We serve all students and alumni from the College of Arts and Sciences (CAS), School of Music, School of Business, and the School of Education.
+We serve all students and alumni from the College of Arts and Sciences (CAS), School of Music, School of Business & Society, and the School of Education.
 The OCPD also partners with faculty to integrate career-related activities and assignments into the curriculum.

 The OCDP offers the Career Studio, which serves as a first-stop help center for any University of Redlands student or alumni seeking career advice, direction, or assistance.
 Students can stop in at any time during available hours (Armacost Library 116).
 For the current Studio hours, please see www.redlands.edu/OPCD.
 The Career Studio is staffed by a team of highly trained and skilled peer career educators (PCEs) representing different majors and programs, and widely varied interests, experience and future goals.
 Some of the topics the OCPD helps students/alumni explore include: Cover Letters, Graduate School Planning, Internship and Employment Strategies, Interview Strategies, Mock Interviewing, Negotiation, Networking, Personal Statements, Career Exploration, Professional Advancement, Resumes, and Transition Management.